nhat-14/nhat-14.github.io/books_to_read.md

 - The Hero with a Thousand Faces by Joseph Campbell.
 - Death by China: Confronting the Dragon - A Global Call to Action by Peter Navarro, Greg Autry.
 - Tao of Charlie Munger by David Clark.
-- Thinking in Bets by Annie Duke
+- Thinking in Bets by Annie Duke.
+- Benjamin Franklin by Carl Van Doren.
+- Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger by Charles T. Munger.

 # Movies and Drama to Watch
 - Massan (TV Series 2014–2015).
 - Wish Dragon (2021).
 - Invasion of the Body Snatchers (1978).
 - Industry (TV Series 2020).
+- The Polar Express (2004).
+- Dead Ringers (1988).
+- Django (2012).